curegit/reversi-ai-dll/README.md

 #### `int full_search(unsigned long long self, unsigned long long opponent)`

-Returns the best move that `self` player should do by doing full search.
+Returns the best move that `self` player should do next by doing full search.

 This can be used if the game is in its final stages.
 `self` and `opponent` are Bit Board.